openedx/edx-documentation/en_us/shared/course_components/create_video.rst

 content.

 =====================
-When to use a Video
+When to Use a Video
 =====================

 Before creating video content, figure out whether video is the best medium by